maddie0120/tents-and-trees/README.md

    ?- ['projeto.pl'].
    ```

-   This will return `true` if the file is loaded successfully.
+   This will return `true.` if the file is loaded successfully.

 3. **Solve a puzzle**: